globulion/eopdev/doc/git/doc_programming_etiquette.md

 Things to remember:

+  1. **No other sources in base directory.**
-  1. It is *not* permitted to place any new source files in the plugin base directory (i.e., where `main.cc` resides).
+     It is not permitted to place any new source or other files in the plugin base directory (i.e., where `main.cc` resides).
+  2. **Sources in library directories.**
-  2. Any additional source has to be placed in `oepdev/libNAME*` directory (either existing one or a new one; in the latter case remember to add the new `*.cc` files to `CMakeLists.txt` in the plugin base directory.
+     Any additional source code has to be placed in `oepdev/libNAME*` directory (either existing one or a new one; in the latter case remember to add the new `*.cc` files to `CMakeLists.txt` in the plugin base directory.
+  3. **Miscellanea in special directories.**
+     If you want to add documentation, put it in the `doc` directory.
+     If you want to add graphics, put it in the `images` directory.

 Header files in libraries